 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
+No view was possible of the parapet gutter arrangements and, accordingly, no comment can be made on their condition or otherwise.
+These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.

 Main walls

 Repair category 2

-Notes Weathered, worn and cracked elevations were noted and while this is consistent with the age and character of the property, future and ongoing maintenance should be anticipated.
+Notes Localised weathering, cracking and staining was noted to the main walls and whilst this is consistent with the age and nature of construction, future ongoing maintenance should be anticipated.